Our Amazing Student Made Products

-In 2013 CP FSN Production came out with two BBQ Sauce flavors, Sweet Hickory and Fiery.
+In 2013 CP FSN Production came out with two BBQ Sauce flavors, Sweet Hickory and Fiery (now Mustang Kick).
 These products were the basis of a senior project in 2017, a group of students reformulated the sauces to meet market demands by eliminating high fructose corn syrup and xanthan gum from the formulation.
 Since the reformulation, these sauces have become a hit and we have heard that folks use these sauces on everything from ribs to a dip for chicken nuggets.

 Sweet Hickory BBQ Sauce